Conscious travel has become a high priority of late.

 Where do you plan to go?
 How will you get there?
 Where will you stay?
 Many travel decisions are made before leaving home that have a direct affect on how sustainable your trip will be.
 Here are things to consider in the planning stage.

 - Stay in smaller cities or towns.
 You don't have to stay in Rome to see Rome's sights.
 Choosing a smaller city as your base and then using transit to see some of a country's highlights spreads tourism revenue around and gives you a very different, more relaxed place to stay.
-For example, Bologna is the perfect place to base yourself for exploring Florence, Venice, and all of Emilia Romagna.

 - Plan to travel slowly.
 The more you move from one destination to another, from Paris to Nice for example, the more your travel demands of the country's infrastructure and the more emissions your travel is responsible for.
 Slow down, dig deep into a culture, and relax.
 It is good for everyone that way.
 Read Slow Solo Travel: Connecting to Yourself and the World.